Game-based learning: How games help children develop

 As a parent, how can you help develop your child's creativity and imagination?

-As a parent, you can help develop your child's creativity and imagination in several ways.
-Below you will find a number of tips:
+As a parent you can help develop the... creativity and imagination of your child.
+Below you will find some tips:

 - Give your child the space to invent and play their own games.
 For example, let your child make their own board game or make up a story.